gramedia-digital-nusantara/midtranspay/docs/api/request.rst

 Request objects are passed to a Gateway object to perform an action or retrieve some data from the Veritrans API.

-All of these objects inherit from the RequestEntity mixin class and have the ability to return a dictionary representation of themselves (later used by the gateway to create the JSON body for a request), and also have the ability to perform some validation of their attribute values (so time isn't wasted submitting an HTTP request to the Veritrans API only to discover that some of your input data was invalid).

 Request Types
 -------------